 Trading Futures at Interactive Brokers

 Did you know that Interactive Brokers offers more than stocks and options?
-Besides warrants, contracts for difference, and currencies, the firm also provides trading in futures.
-And we’re talking about indexes and interest rates, not just commodities.
-We’re going to take a look at futures at IB and then see how its services in this area compare to some of its competition.
+In addition to warrants, CFDs, and currencies, the company also allows futures trading.
+These include indexes and interest rates, not just commodities.
+Below we’ll look at futures at IB and see how its service compares to other brokers.

 Buying and Selling Futures on IB’s Desktop Program

-To get started trading futures, we recommend first building a futures watchlist within Trader Workstation.
-To do this, click on the plus sign in the upper-right window in the default TWS setup.
-Here, you’ll be able to create a new watchlist.
-You should give it a name associated with futures so you can quickly distinguish it from other lists.
+To begin trading futures, first create a futures watchlist in Trader Workstation.
+Click the plus sign in the upper-right corner of the default TWS layout to add a new list.
+Give it a name related to futures so you can easily recognize it later.

 WebTrader